-A further important consideration for developing countries is that the time that needs to be spent on unpaid care work will be influenced by the availability of basic services, such as safe water and electricity on site, as well as access to modern appliances.
-It will also be influenced by the availability - or lack of availability - of "commercial" alternatives, such as domestic workers, laundromats and ready-made meals.
+The factors at work in developing countries will differ in some respects from those in more developed countries.
+In particular, the time that needs to be spent on unpaid care work will be influenced by the availability of basic services, such as safe water and electricity on site, as well as access to modern appliances.
+It will also be influenced by the availability of "commercial" alternatives, such as domestic workers, laundromats and ready-made meals.

-The time spent on care of persons should be influenced by the proportion of the population needing care (see the section on care dependency below), the ideological or cultural emphasis placed on different types of care and-perhaps most important-the likelihood that respondents will perceive and report care as a separate activity.
-The latter is affected, among others, by the time use methodology used.
-On the ideological aspect Budig and Folbre (2004:53, 58) suggest that, in the United States, "growing social concern about the amount of time that mothers spend with their children may lead mothers to reclassify their own use of time, perceiving care activities as more salient and therefore reporting them in more detail".
+The time spent on care of persons should be influenced by the proportion of the population needing care (see the section on care dependency below), the ideological or cultural emphasis placed on different types of care and - perhaps most important - the likelihood that respondents will perceive and report care as a separate activity.
+Thus Budig and Folbre (2004:53, 58) suggest that, in the United States, "growing social concern about the amount of time that mothers spend with their children may lead mothers to reclassify their own use of time, perceiving care activities as more salient and therefore reporting them in more detail".
 They suggest further that the lesser physical effort required for housework with advances in technology might encourage respondents to report childcare as a primary activity.
 Smeeding and Marchand (2004:26) suggest that a reduction in family size, by decreasing other demands on the time of parents, could increase the time spent on care of children.
 It is also likely that where large amounts of time are needed to undertake basic household maintenance, for example, as a result of poor infrastructure and limited income, less time might be available for focused care of persons.
-All these factors could result in less time being recorded for care of children in less developed countries.